AI call center: How to transform customer service

 How to implement AI in call centers

-Assess needs and objectives
+Assess needs and set clear objectives

 Choose the right AI technology